HelpMeFinishPhD/Qcamp2019/missions/Alice_M1.md

 Objective: Construct a circuit capable of sending IR signals to Bob (while at the same time Bob needs to construct another circuit capable of receiving the IR signals).
 The objective is accomplished when Alice successfully sends (and Bob successfully receives) the blinking signal.

-Hint: You will need to refer to the technical documents.
+Hint: You will need to refer to the technical documents. **It is very important to read all the safety precautions in the documents, as there is a chance that you might burn some electrical components, or even the arduino board.
+Please be careful!**

 Point allocation scheme:
 * [Full] points upon correct, efficient, and stable implementation of the circuit, or